-The Brazilian online event showed two paradigm shifts in fine art e-commerce.
-One relates to the preconceived notion that high-priced art does not sell online, the other, foreign clients will not acquire art online at SP-Arte.
+The Brazilian online event showed two paradigm shifts in fine-art e-commerce.
+One relates to the preconceived notion that high-priced art does not sell online; the other, the notion that foreign clients will not acquire art online at SP-Arte.
 Headed by the Perlingeiro dynasty since 1979, Pinakotheke, the family-managed secondary market gallery with locations in Rio de Janeiro, Fortaleza and São Paulo, broke the first rule by negotiating a modernist Di Cavalcanti painting in the $100,000-plus bracket.
 Art dealer Luciana Brito, one of our interviewees, overcame the second barrier by selling works to new clients from Belgium and the U.S.

 So how was the virtual fair experience?
 What is the potential allure of online viewing rooms?
 What are its missteps?
 How was the user experience?
 How did the new business model fare?